-Due to potential attacks, Integrate Authentication is only enabled when Chrome receives an authentication challenge from a proxy, or when it receives a challenge from a server which is in the permitted list.
+Due to potential attacks, Integrated Authentication is only enabled when Chrome receives an authentication challenge from a proxy, or when it receives a challenge from a server which is in the permitted list.

-This list is passed in to Chrome using a comma-separated list of URLs to Chrome via the "auth-server-whitelist" command-line switch.
-For example, you can pass in:
+This list is passed in to Chrome using a comma-separated list of URLs to Chrome via the AuthServerWhitelist policy setting.
+For example, if the AuthServerWhitelist policy setting was:

-which would tell chrome that any URL ending in either 'example.com', 'foobar.com' or 'baz' is in the permitted list.
+...then Chrome would consider that any URL ending in either 'example.com', 'foobar.com', or 'baz' is in the permitted list.
 Without the '*' prefix, the URL has to match exactly.